Monday of Week 2 of Easter – Gospel

 Commentary on John 3:1-8

-Today we go back to the early part of John’s gospel and begin reading chapter 3.
-In the coming Easter weeks we will be going through John’s gospel more or less in order.
+Today we go back to the early part of John’s Gospel and begin reading chapter 3.
+In the coming Easter weeks we will be going through John’s Gospel more or less in order.

-Today we see the encounter between Jesus and the Pharisee, Nicodemus, who was also a member of the Sanhedrin, the governing council of the Jews.
+Today we see the encounter between Jesus and the Pharisee, Nicodemus, who was also a member of the Sanhedrin—the governing council of the Jews.
 He was, then, a very highly placed official.

 Nicodemus begins by praising Jesus.
 No man, he says, could do the things that Jesus did if he did not come from God.
-Given the fact that at this stage of John’s gospel Jesus has hardly begun his public life, it is odd that Nicodemus can make this statement.
-But it shows that the events described in this gospel are not to be taken with a strict chronology.
-This gospel is rather a set of themes about the role of Jesus for us and the world.
+Given the fact that at this stage of John’s Gospel Jesus has hardly begun his public life, it is odd that Nicodemus can make this statement.
+But it shows that the events described in this Gospel are not to be taken with a strict chronology.
+This Gospel is rather a set of themes about the role of Jesus for us and the world.

-Nicodemus hears Jesus literally and asks,
+Nicodemus hears Jesus literally, and asks:

 His misunderstanding gives Jesus the opportunity to lead Nicodemus to a deeper understanding.
 To be born again is to be born of “water and the Spirit”, a clear reference to Christian baptism.
-Flesh only produces flesh (as in natural birth) but the Spirit gives birth to spirit and that is the second birth we all need to undergo.
+Flesh only produces flesh (as in natural birth), but the Spirit gives birth to spirit and that is the second birth we all need to undergo:

-You must all be begotten from above.
+You must be born from above.

-And, once we are reborn in the Spirit, we let ourselves be led to where God wishes:
+And once we are reborn in the Spirit, we let ourselves be led to where God wishes:

-The ‘wind’, the ‘breath’ of the Holy Spirit, is the sole Guide for our lives.
+The “wind”, the ‘breath’ of the Holy Spirit, is the sole Guide for our lives.
 He brings about our renewal in his own way.
-The word for “wind” here is a word which also means “breath” and “spirit” (in Greek, pneuma).
+The word for “wind” here is a word which also means ‘breath’ and ‘spirit’ (in Greek, pneuma).

-Once we are guided by the Spirit, we have put ourselves totally in God’s hands ready to be led wherever God wants us to go.
+Once we are guided by the Spirit, we have put ourselves totally in God’s hands, ready to be led wherever God wants us to go.
 This is the message being given to Nicodemus.
 He must be ready to move in a different direction from that which has guided his life up to this point.
 This readiness will lead him to see in Jesus the Word of God.
+We, too, wherever we happen to be right now, must ever be ready for God, through his Spirit, to call us in a new direction and to follow his lead.

 Comments Off on Monday of Week 2 of Easter – Gospel